SUPPORT UKRAINE

 From receiving requests and paying for urgently needed medication sent to Kyiv for onward distribution to other requests for help from refugees themselves, we have been spending AidforAll donations in a range of areas.
 Now that the bombing has returned, Chris is very keen to return to Ukraine to take whatever aid they need in person.
 We are monitoring the situation.

-First trip into Ukraine May 2022
+First trip

 From 20th to 23rd May we were in Warsaw, providing food and hygiene supplies to two centres.
 Then on the morning of 24th May we loaded up the van, to the extent that the rear tyres looked almost flat, and headed into Ukraine.
 We passed many checkpoints, many bombed bridges and buildings, many queues.
 A queue to get into Ukraine lasting days.
 A queue to get out of Ukraine lasting days.
 Literally, days.
 Due to the fuel shortage and many garages are boarded up or were destroyed in the Russian assault on Kyiv at the start of the invasion.
 Those that receive fuel deliveries have queues forming at dawn.